OccultusCaudex/mate-themes-extras/README.md

 --Zukitwo

+Note: this themes have currently minor issues with GTK3-3.12

+--Faience

+--Faience-Ocre

 Note: Those themes aren't ready for GTK3-3.12, it seems that some of them have a death upstream.
 But i don't wanna drop them for the momment.

---clearlooks-phenix

---Faience

---Faience-Ocre

 --Gnome-Cupertino